MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 Dynamics 365 Remote Assist mobile is available on Android phones and tablets with ARCore enabled and iOS iPhones and iPads with ARKit enabled.
 Additionally, Remote Assist mobile is available on devices without AR support, too!
 You can find the full list of AR-supported devices on [Android](https://developers.google.com/ar/discover/supported-devices) and [iOS](https://developers.google.com/ar/discover/supported-devices#ios).
 Visit our [documentation on product requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements) to learn more.

 Remote Assist mobile is available in 146 countries on Android devices and 155 countries on iOS devices.
-For more details, see the [FAQs](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#using-remote-assist-on-mobile).
+For more information, see the [FAQs](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#using-remote-assist-on-mobile).

 ## Features
 - One-to-one video calls